-Betsy Devos' security detail estimated to cost $1 million more in 2019
+Betsy DeVos' security detail estimated to cost $1 million more in 2019

 The security detail for Education Secretary Betsy DeVos is projected to cost $7.74 million for the 2019 fiscal year, according to US Marshals Service spokeswoman Nikki Credic-Barrett.
 That would be about $1 million more than this year.

-The Marshals Service gave no reason for the cost increase and CNN has asked the service for an explanation.
+The projection was higher than previous years because of estimates for cost of living increases and increases in travel and per diem costs, according to Credic-Barrett.
 Politico first reported the projected cost of her detail.

 Betsy DeVos